rcverse/anpe-gui/anpe_gui/resources/gui_help.md

 Model installation and management are handled through the <button>Settings</button> dialog, accessible via the gear icon (<q>⚙️</q>) in the top-right corner.
 This dialog requires an internet connection for downloading models.

 ## Usage
 The application is organized into two main tabs: <option>Input</option> and <option>Output</option>.
-A toggleable log panel is also available at the bottom, showing detailed processing messages.
+A toggleable log panel is also available at the bottom (click on colored status label to toggle), showing detailed processing messages.

 ### Input Tab
 This is where you prepare your text and configure the extraction process.